Dodgers vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Christian Walker has put up 128 hits with 34 doubles, a triple, 28 home runs and 53 walks.
-He has driven in 87 runs with eight stolen bases.
+- Christian Walker has 129 hits with 34 doubles, a triple, 28 home runs, 53 walks and 87 RBI.
+He's also stolen eight bases.

 Walker Recent Games